 The state’s Higher Education Office offers the Scholarship Incentive Program.
 It gifts $1,000 awards to financially needy, high-performing undergraduate and graduate students.
 There is a minimum GPA requirement of 2.5.

 The nation’s capital offers the DC Tuition Assistance Grant.
 It offers two types of annual awards:

 - Up to $10,000 toward the difference between in-state and out-of-state tuition at public schools

 - Up to $2,500 toward tuition at private schools in D.C. and private historically black colleges and universities throughout the country

-The grants are restricted to undergraduates under the age of 26 who are attending qualifying schools.
+The grants are restricted to undergraduates 26 or younger who are attending qualifying schools.

 - Access to Better Learning and Education Grant

 - Florida Resident Access Grant